dzxc/grammar-club/test_12.md

 (B) is it
 (C) that it is
 (D) is
-18.Many voters are concerned ____ may not be able to deliver on his promises.
+18. Many voters are concerned ____ may not be able to deliver on his promises.
 (A) over the candidate
 (B) with the candidate
 (C) that the candidate